-Even after the Volcker rule regulations were release, many on Wall Street continue to insist that the rule will be unworkable.
+Even after the Volcker rule regulations were release, many on Wall Street continued to insist that it would prove unworkable.
 Distinguishing between different categories of trades and assessing appropriate risks is either impossible or highly subjective, they say.
 Jamie Dimon, the chief executive officer of JPMorgan Chase, said in 2012 that every trader would need a psychologist and a lawyer by his side to make sure he wasn’t breaking the rule.
 Volcker responded that the rule could accommodate a range of trading and still stay fairly simple.
 “It’s like pornography,” Volcker said of prop trades.
 “You know it when you see it.”
 Instead of blanket bans, however, regulators sought to define each situation and carve out a string of exemptions, which is how the rule grew and grew.
-A small but growing number of bipartisan voices in Washington say they would rather push for a more radical simplification — bringing back Glass-Steagall — if the Volcker rule proves tougher on paper than in practice.
+A small band of bipartisan voices in Washington continued to say they would rather push for a more radical simplification — bringing back Glass-Steagall — if the Volcker rule proves tougher on paper than in practice.
 For the most part, by the time the rule took effect many in the investment world seemed to have learned to live with it, though some wondered if new risks had been created in the effort to stamp out old ones.

 The Reference Shelf